LandRegistry/develop-property-ready-to-sell/README.md

 This is prototyping the beta proposition.

 Not just stuff for end users.
-Also will includes stuff for internal, organisational use.
+Also includes stuff for internal, organisational use.

+THIS WORK IS NOT CURRENT - PROJECT and BETA SERVICE ENDED JULY 2019

 ## Related prototypes